viraj-nikam/canvas/CONTRIBUTING.md

 Hi!
 I’m really excited that you are interested in contributing to Canvas.
 Before submitting your contribution though, please make sure to take a moment and read through the following guidelines.

+## Slack

+Canvas has an official [HipChat group](https://canvas-blog.hipchat.com/home) to be used as an open forum for those who want to contribute and collaborate on the project.
+If you'd like to be added to the team, [contact me](mailto:austin.todd.j@gmail.com) and I'll get you set up!

 ## Issue Reporting Guidelines

 - Try to search for your issue, it may have already been answered or even fixed in the master branch.